 In 1989, a detective discovered that Tatman’s service revolver and flashlight had disappeared from the evidence room.
 They were never found again.

 In the mean time, detectives checked Lady W’s story, traced down relatives and possible witnesses, and consulted with experts on polygraphs and repressed memories.
 Slowly a disturbing picture emerged.
 That Lady W remembered a very traumatic incident is something most people agree on, but that she remembered seeing Tatman being shot by her father, most people doubt.

 It started so promising, but alas!
 There were parts in her story that were correct, but when she was pressed for details that mattered, she was wrong time and again.
 Two state police hypnotists tried to hypnotize Lady W for another interview.
 Unfortunately, she appeared not stable enough to do so.
 She was not even stable enough for a polygraph.
 The polygraph report stated that she was not tested because as a subject, she was unfit.
 The investigator found she “was suffering from a combination of some form of mental illness and an apparent low IQ”.

 What is truly disturbing is that all siblings and relatives seemed to have their own take on the story.
 Add to that a 1967 newspaper article in the Champaign-Urbana Courier that gave away details that we would now consider confidential, and you will understand why I am suspicious.
 Not only did the news article speculate and suggested that Tatman possibly tried to get the gun back, it also quoted then-Chief Shirley who described in detail what Tatman’s holster looked like.

-Despite the fact that she was wrong on important details, police kept trying to find her father.
+Despite that she was wrong on important details, police kept trying to find her father.
 When they did, he was interviewed several times without results.
 The father’s fingerprints were sent to the FBI for comparison but they lacked sufficient ridge details.
 On August 5, 1994, Lady W dies in a passenger-car accident.
 In May 1998, police took blood samples from Tatman’s elderly parents for possible future DNA sampling.